Guardsquare/android-insecure-tls-demo/README.md

 3. Once the app is running, a bash shell is opened on the attacker container so that you can interactively experiment with the man-in-the-middle setup.
 As a quick start, you can simply execute the [start.sh](eve/eve_files/start.sh) script that you will find in the current working directory where the shell was spawned (`/eve_files` on the container).

    This script sets up the attacker proxy using the [mitmproxy](https://mitmproxy.org/) tool without needing any user input.
 You can then observe intercepted traffic in the console that will show up.
    To exit the console and stop the attack, simply press Ctrl+C and confirm.
 Should you want to deviate from the default attacker script, feel free to inspect [start.sh](eve/eve_files/start.sh) and the associated [proxy.py](eve/eve_files/proxy.py) file.

+   If you would like to experiment with the certificate pinning implementations, `start.sh` allows you to pass `--custom-ca`, which will instruct `mitmproxy` to use a certificate that was signed by the same custom CA that the example server uses.
+This  mimics the situation that the attacker is indeed able to get a valid certificate for your domain, which would be trusted under normal circumstances.
+   The additional certificate pinning step however is able to successfully detect the attack and refuse the connection.
-4. After you are done exploring the demos, simply exit the attacker shell as usual (Ctrl+D or typing `exit`).
+5. After you are done exploring the demos, simply exit the attacker shell as usual (Ctrl+D or typing `exit`).
    This will automatically shut down the containers in a clean way.